 In 1938, Monsanto was voted the “most Portuguese village in Portugal” – a strange title to give a village that looks like absolutely nowhere else in Portugal.
 But, aside from the unique fairytale-like houses built around giant boulders, the narrow streets and ramshackle buildings do have a very traditional Portuguese village feel to it.

 Monsanto actually feels like it was frozen in time and, in a way, that’s sort of what happened.
 Recognising that this town was particularly special, the Portuguese government prevented the tourism industry from opening up hotels, restaurants, crappy souvenir shops, and everything else that can be found in other parts of the country where they didn’t intervene.

 Aside from its obvious visual appeal, one of the reasons that Monsanto was looked after was because it is one of the 12 historic villages of Portugal – an initiative by the government to restore and promote traditional towns and villages that were important to Portugal’s history.

 Sitting close to the border with Spain, Monsanto was an important stronghold for the Portuguese kingdom.
 It was also, very briefly, the home of the Knights Templar for a while.

 Surprisingly, Monsanto was fairly quiet when I visited in June.
 There were other tourists, definitely, but only a handful, which is surprising for a town that looks like it belongs in the illustrations of a fairytale.

 Sintra, which is also described as fairytale-like, was definitely not quiet like Monsanto.
 Then again, Sintra is less than an hour from Lisbon.
-Monsanto’s nearest city is Castelo Branco, somewhere that’s definitely on the main tourist trail.
+Monsanto’s nearest city is Castelo Branco, somewhere that’s definitely not on the main tourist trail.

 Accommodation in Monsanto